-According to the 2018 Global Culture Study, only 59% of employees worldwide feel positive about the opportunity for growth and development in their organization.
-While not all organizations can provide career advancement or salary increases, most can provide a simple yet powerful way to build a sense of opportunity: by using special projects.
+According to the 2018 Global Culture Study, only 59% of employees worldwide feel positive about the opportunity for growth and development in their organisation.
+While not all organisations can provide career advancement or salary increases, most can provide a simple yet powerful way to build a sense of opportunity: by using special projects.

 Special projects highlight an individual’s specific talents and invite them to participate in something new.
 They help employees learn new skills, grow in their responsibilities, and connect with other employees they don’t normally interact with.
 In fact, 3 out of 4 employees feel special projects help them grow in ways their day to day jobs cannot.
 71% report they connected with people they normally would not have when they worked on a special project.

 Inviting employees to participate in a special project also shows you value them and chose them for their unique skills and contributions.
 The individual is able to make an impact and contribute to the organisation in a meaningful way.
 Special projects engender feelings of success.
 Research shows when an employee is invited to tackle a problem or take on an initiative with a group of their peers, and that project is outside of their day-to-day duties, they perceive themselves as a successful contributor to the organisation.